 of acupuncture in Massachusetts.
 Acupuncturists in this state are licensed by the Massachusetts Board of Medicine, and diplomate status is granted by the National Certification Commission for Acupuncture and Oriental Medicine.

 She was a faculty member, lecturer, and clinical supervisor at NESA from 1990-2005.
-Mary has been a guest lecturer at Bastyr University in Seattle, and an assistant teacher at The Japanese Acupuncture Center in Amsterdam, The Netherlands.
+Mary has been a guest lecturer at Bastyr University in Seattle, and an assistant teacher for a course at The Japanese Acupuncture Center in Amsterdam, The Netherlands.

 Mary practices a gentle style of acupuncture, primarily influenced by Japanese techniques.